Hi-lin/Verilog-Systolic-Array-Multiplier/deliverables/description.md

-This folder contains the final bit file for the FPGA
+This folder contains the final bit file, sources, and contraints of the verilog project.
+It also contains the code I used to test the project in the folder tests.